armerj/jekyll-now/codebreaker_2019/_posts/2020-01-20-CodeBreaker-2019-Task-6a.md

 </pre>

 Each user's public key fingerprints in the internal structure are checked to determine if the the message key was encrypted with a corresponding public key.
 If the internal structure contains a fingerprint that was not used, then TerrorTime treats the message as corrupt and drops it.
 Interestingly, the app does not check if the public key belongs to the sender or the receiver.
 Additionally, the message key can be encrypted with a public key that is not recorded in the internal structure.
-This is why I could send messages without error.
+This is why I could send messages without error; even though they could not be read.

 Below is the JavaScript I injected into TerrorTime to manipulate the message's internal structure to fix the corrupt issue.
 The script hooks the Messaging.encryptMessage function and changes the arguments sent to the real function.
 The client's public key fingerprints list is replaced with the contact's.
 Now when the contact receives the message, the internal structure only contains fingerprints for their own public keys.

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_6/encryptMessage.png)

 Removing the spoofed user's public key from their VCard is another method to achieve the same result.

+# Preventing Spoofed User From Reading Replies #

 The second part of the task can be completed two different ways; only one is checked for by the scoring system.
 The first method is to add the recipient to the spoofed user's block list.
 This is not a function provided by the TerrorTime app, but is a function of the XMPP server.
 The second method is to remove the spoofed user's public key from their VCard.
 Their public key is added back to the server when the user next logs in, which prevents stopping communication permanently.

 In my opinion, adding the user to a block list is a better method, since it<br>
 - has a more grainier focus,<br>